Q: What the heck is this?

 Q: Who sends the versions in languages other than English?

-A: There is a French version which chiefly comes out of francophone West African countries.
+There is a French version which chiefly comes out of francophone West African countries.

 Nigerians aren't the only ones doing what we call '419' - they are just the ones most visible to English-speakers, which includes more than just native English speakers.